maelfabien/maelfabien.github.io/_posts/2019-3-5-inception.md

     nav: sidebar-sample
 ---

-Inception is a deep convolutional neural network architecture that was introduced for the first time in 2014.
+Inception is a deep convolutional neural network architecture that was introduced in 2014.
 It won the ImageNet Large-Scale Visual Recognition Challenge (ILSVRC14).
-It was mostly developped by Google researchers.
+It was mostly developed by Google researchers.
 Inception's name was given after the eponym movie.

 The original paper can be found [here](https://arxiv.org/pdf/1409.4842.pdf).